Knowledge Hub

 Examples of when the court has ordered specific performance

-In 2015, the High Court issued a decision which may be supportive to businesses seeking to enforce compliance with contractual obligations before there has been an actual breach of contract.
+In 2015, the High Court issued a decision that may be supportive of businesses seeking to enforce compliance with contractual obligations before an actual breach of contract has occurred.

-Interestingly, this appears to be the first authority that suggests that the court may, before the time for performance of a contractual obligation, order specific performance requiring the defendant in a case to take steps to achieve the prescribed result.
+Interestingly, this appears to be the first authority to suggest that the court may, before the time for performance of a contractual obligation, order specific performance, requiring the defendant in a case to take steps to achieve the prescribed result.

 In the Airport Industrial case, the leaseholder of the site in question was obliged to build a car park, providing 280 car parking spaces for use by the claimants and the tenant of the site.
-However, as time passed by, the leaseholder had not started the work and it became increasingly obvious that there would not be sufficient time for the car park to be completed by the required date.
-Rather than wait until that date, the claimant wanted to seek a remedy against the leaseholder with immediate effect.
+However, as time passed by, the leaseholder had not started the work, and it became increasingly obvious that there would not be sufficient time for the car park to be completed by the required date.
+Rather than wait until that date, the claimant sought a remedy against the leaseholder with immediate effect.

 Although the court could not order the leaseholder to provide the car park ahead of the required date, it did require them to take certain steps (for example, applying for planning permission) to ensure that the car park could be completed as soon as possible.
 The defendant leaseholder was also, effectively, granted an additional two years to complete the building works.